Mr-Silangulana/Digital-Portfolio/README.md

 # Digital-Portfolio
 <P>
-My name is Sophumelela Silangulana, and I am currently a 3rd year student at Cape Peninsula University of Technology pursuing a field in ICT (Diploma in Communication Networks), I am also doing in a Work Intergrated Learning programme with MICT SETA who placed me with National Library of South Africa.
+My name is Sophumelela Silangulana, and I am currently a 3rd year student at Cape Peninsula University of Technology pursuing a field in ICT (Diploma in Communication Networks), I am also doing a Work Intergrated Learning programme with MICT SETA who placed me with National Library of South Africa.
 With a strong foundation in networking protocols along with security tools and Application development, and also working on projects such as Network Management, network security and updating network infrastructure.
 These experiences have allowed me to develop skills in Networking and Security.
  </P>

 ## Business Communication